Why use citations?

 Rodriguez (2014) shows that ...

 In the text, APA citations have the same format regardless of the type of source.
 A citation that refers to a book, article or report will contain the same information, author(s) and date.
-References with different numbers of authors will on the other hand differ a little bit from each other.
-Read more about how to handle special situations, for example more than one reference in the same parentheses and more than one reference by the same author with the same date.
+Citations with different numbers of authors will on the other hand differ a little bit from each other.
+Read more about how to handle special situations, for example more than one citation in the same parentheses and more than one reference by the same author with the same date.
 On this page you will also find instructions on how to insert page number(s) in the citation.
 This is mandatory if you use quotations.

 In the reference list you should include author, title and other information that makes it possible to find and identify the reference.
 The references in the reference list will look different for different kinds of sources.
 You will find templates and examples in the reference guide.

 The reference list is sorted alfabetically after the first author, editor or other entry term.
 Read more about how to sort the references in the reference list.
+The reference list is placed in the end of the document, before appendices.

 The complete manual for the APA style is only available in print, but you will find answers for many questions here: